 #5 – Recovery and Discharge

 Once the procedure is finished, it is time to wake up the patient.
-Depending on patient signalment (age, breed) and the duration of the procedure the medications used, the recovery time can vary.
+The recovery time can vary depending on patient signalment (age, breed) and the duration of the procedure the medications used.
 Generally, nurses will be given the role of recovery and extubation (removing the ET tube) when the patient is conscious enough.
 Once recovered, the nurse will periodically check on the patient to ensure they have recovered as expected.

 When the owners come to pick up their pets, the nurse will remove the IV cannula from the patient.
 For most standard procedures, the nurse will hand over the patient, including the discharge notes and medications.
-The nurse will then run through some post-operative notes - what to feed that night, when to start the drugs, and if a revisit is required or not, e.g. skin suture removal.
+The nurse will then run through some post-operative notes - what to feed that night, when to start the drugs, and whether a revisit is required, e.g. skin suture removal.

 Want to Be a Better Dog Care Giver?
 Then add to your learning with an online course.